Alfresco/alfresco-content-app/docs/extending/application-features.md

 ## Create Menu

-Provides extension endpoint for the "NEW" menu options.
+Provides extension endpoint for the contextual "Create" toolbar menus.

 You can populate the menu with an extra entries like in the example below: